“Tell me about a time when...”

 Pro Tip: ALWAYS have an answer to this question ready, even if you're not interviewing!

-Now you know what a behavioral job interview is, the best methods to answer them and how to answer four of the most common questions without falling into their traps.
+Now you know what a behavioral job interview is, the best methods to answer them and how to answer five of the most common questions without falling into their traps.
 Get to practicing and rock it!

 Jane Scudder is a certified coach, facilitator, university professor, and workplace & leadership consultant based in Chicago, IL.
 She helps individuals and group navigate their careers, teams, and personal lives.
 Find out more at janescudder.com.